JoshBradshaw/joshbradshaw.github.io/_posts/2015-06-15-arduino-water-jet.markdown

 #### Circuit Design

 My initial design involved driving a power mosfet with a PWM signal to switch the 12V supply on and off quickly and efficiently.
 Unfortunately, after extensive testing I was forced to abandon this approach, because the pumps would just cut out below a 75% duty cycle.
-Being form China, there is no real data sheet for these pumps, so I chose to abandon this approach.
+Being Chinese knockoffs, there is no data sheet for these pumps, so I chose to abandon this approach.

 The circuit I settled on this [reference design](http://www.edn.com/design/analog/4363990/Control-an-LM317T-with-a-PWM-signal).
 I opted to replace the LM317 with an [LM1085-ADJ](http://www.ti.com/lit/ds/symlink/lm1085.pdf), because the LM1085 has a a much lower dropout voltage.
 For the op-amp I used [LM6484](http://www.ti.com/lit/ds/symlink/lmc6484.pdf), because its output and common mode swing are large enough for it to work properly while being powered by the same 12V supply rail as the pump.